 The Importance of Legal Representation

 The best option for anyone who has been injured by an Uber or Lyft driver is to hire a personal injury attorney.
-The personal injury attorneys at the Bertoldo, Baker, Carter & Smith have the experience and skills to navigate the laws surrounding your particular situation and will best be able to advise whether or not you have a claim.
+The personal injury attorneys at the Bertoldo, Baker, Carter, Smith & Cullen have the experience and skills to navigate the laws surrounding your particular situation and will best be able to advise whether or not you have a claim.

 We invite you to call Bertoldo, Baker, Carter, Smith & Cullen today to discuss your personal injury claim, at (702) 505-8115.